codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-09-hq1.md

-In this stage, you'll add support clearing watched keys on `DISCARD`.
+In this stage, you'll add support for clearing watched keys on `DISCARD`.

 ### Clearing Watched Keys on `DISCARD`